New and Improved (The Spinners album)

 New and Improved is the fifth album by American R&B group The Spinners, released in December 1974 on the Atlantic label.
 Like the Spinners' two previous Atlantic albums, New and Improved was produced by Thom Bell and recorded at Sigma Sound Studios in Philadelphia.

 History

 New and Improved became the Spinners' third consecutive R&B albums chart-topper and reached #9 on the Billboard 200, their first top 10 album on this chart.
-The album includes "Then Came You", featuring Dionne Warwick and the group's only single to top the Billboard Hot 100 (it was denied the top spot on the R&B chart by Kool & the Gang's "Higher Plane"), and the top 10 R&B singles "Living A Little, Laughing A Little" and "Sadie" – the latter track was covered by R. Kelly on his 1993 debut solo album 12 Play.
+The album includes "Then Came You", featuring Dionne Warwick and the group's only single to top the Billboard Hot 100 (it was denied the top spot on the R&B chart by Kool & the Gang's "Higher Plane"), and the top 10 R&B singles "Living A Little, Laughing A Little" and "Sadie".

+Track 3 titled "Then Came You", a duet with Dionne Warwick, was recorded first and released as a single in July 1974.
+The song was recorded in three stages.
+The rhythm track was recorded at Sigma Studios in Philadelphia.
+Then the lead vocals were recorded at the Beach Boys Studio in Los Angeles.
+Additional vocals, strings and horns were then added in Philadelphia.
+The song also appears on Warwick's album of the same title which was released in 1975.

+Track 6 titled "Sadie" was covered by R. Kelly on his 1993 debut solo album 12 Play.

 Track listing

 Personnel

+Credits adapted from the liner notes of New and Improved.